Pêr-Jakez Helias: Life and work

 Helias also collected Breton folk tales and published work on the Breton language and culture.
-He became a major figure in Breton literature during the last third of the 20th century.

-For example, the Encyclopædia Britannica of 1997 says of him, "Per-Jakez Helias as poet, playwright, and radio script writer has been both prolific and popular."
+He became a major figure in Breton literature during the last third of the 20th century and the Encyclopædia Britannica of 1997 says of him, "Per-Jakez Helias as poet, playwright, and radio script writer has been both prolific and popular."

 Despite his importance to Breton literature, Helias came under fire from far left radicals promoting language revival, Breton nationalism, and Anti-French sentiment.
 This was only partly due to Helias' willingness to write in French and his refusal to denounce that language.
-In Le cheval d'orgueil, Helias was attacked for admitting that his parents chose to enroll him in the village school out of a desire for him to succeed and that, as a child, he enjoyed attending a school which tolerated only French.
+In Le cheval d'orgueil, Helias was attacked for admitting that his parents chose to enroll him in the village school out of a desire for him to succeed and that, as a child, he enjoyed learning French, even though Helias later expressed resentment at how often he and his fellow students were punished at school for speaking Breton or for speaking French imperfectly.
+An older Helias was particularly annoyed at this because French-speaking children in working class urban neighborhoods spoke with very similar turns of phrase.

+This was far from uncommon at the time, though, and during an early 21st century interview with Marcus Tanner, Ronan le Coadic explained that post-1789 French Government schools have successfully sold the French language as, "the language of progress" and have taught minority language speakers that, "All others were the languages of the Church and the nobility.
+Children were taught that Breton was the language of poverty and the past.
+Even recently I have interviewed people who recalled their shame at school for knowing Breton."

+In contrast, ever since Pope Gregory XI issued the règle d'idiom ("the rule of idiom") in 1373, Roman Catholic clergy were commanded to learn how to preach to and communicate with their flocks in the vernacular.
+This is also why, ever since the French Revolution, the traditional proverb in the Breton language ("Ar brezonek hag ar feiz, A zo breur ha c'hoar e Breiz") ("Breton and [the] Faith are brother and sister in Brittany"), was once commonly quoted.